Race-day: Saturday July 13th, 2019

 The following rules and information for racers and crew apply to both the 50 Milers and 50K races.
 Due to the remote nature of the course support crews will only be allowed within a 100 yards of the Angel Rocks Trailhead and pacers will only be allowed to park at the Angel Rocks Trailhead and Chena Hot Springs Resort.
 From Angel Rocks Trailhead pacers may wait for their runner or travel in the opposite direction from the checkpoint to meet their racer.
 Pacers may travel as far back as the Upper Angel Creek Cabin to meet their racer.
 Pacers may also park at Chena Hot Springs Resort and travel in the opposite direction on the course to meet their racer.
 Up to two pacers per racer will be allowed.
 Pacers are not allowed on bikes, ATV’s, or any other mechanized or motorized vehicle.

-A shuttle service provided by the race will transport racers from Chena Hot Springs Resort to the Twin Bears Camp (race start) the evening before the race and the morning of the race.
+A shuttle service provided by the race will transport runners in both racers from Chena Hot Springs Resort to the Twin Bears Camp (race start) the evening before the race and the morning of the race.
 Shuttle buses or vans will be departing Chena Hot Springs Resort at approximately 6:30pm the day before the race and 3:45am the day of the race.
 Spectators and support crews for racers are encouraged to park at the Angel Rocks Trailhead and/or Chena Hot Springs Resort.
 There is a $5 daily Alaska State Parks and Recreation parking fee at Angel Rocks Trailhead.

 Campsites and cabins will be available at Twin Bears Camp on a first come basis.
+Runners in both races are welcome to join us.
 There are 13 rustic frame cabins and plenty of tent camping spaces.
 Racers as well as pacers, support crews, spectators, etc. are all welcome.
 Outhouses and a bathhouse will be available.
-New this year there are no fees for staying at Twin Bears Camp!
+There are no fees for staying at Twin Bears Camp!
 We only have the camp reserved for Friday evening through mid-day Saturday so other accommodations will need to be made for Saturday night.
 Pacers, supports crews, spectators, etc. joining us will need to depart Twin Bears Camp by 10am the day of the race.